Homework is an essential part of learning. The assigned weekly homework

-lecture as well as to encourage students to explore implications of
+lecture as well as to explore further examples and consequences of

 not be discouraged if you do not immediately know how to solve a

-TA.
-Students may also discuss problems with one another, but must
+TA in office hours.
+You may also discuss problems with classmates, but must always

-write solutions on their own.
-In particular if you have taken notes
+the solution).
+In particular, if you have taken notes

-while discussing homework problems with friends or instructors, you
+when discussing homework problems with friends or course staff, you should

-must put these notes away when writing your solution to be sure it is in your own words.
+put these notes away when writing your solution to be sure it is in your own words.

 The Honor Code applies to this and all other written aspects of the course.